a-lurker/a-lurker.github.io/docs/graphing-data.md

 10m:7d,1h:30d,3h:1y,1d:10y

 You have to reload for the historian to start using this new set of archives.

-### Grafana (Graphite db)
-openLuup includes a Grafana Data Source API.
-The URL for the Grafana Data Source interface is your openLuup:3480 port.

 ### Graphite Carbon databases
 Set the server address.